EDortta/YeAPF/readme.md

 ## Stability
 Some applications are running for more than 10 years.
 From time to time, we need to do some improvements.
 Those changes are done in the mos careful way in order to no break legacy code.

-Meanwhile, you can just run together two, three, four different versions of YeAPF! in the same server.
+Meanwhile, you can just run together two, three, four different versions of YeAPF in the same server.
 Just put *includes* files from the correct version into your *includes* app folder.

 ## Static pages application
 You can produce static pages application as in any other server-side framework.
 The difference is that you can save those pages in a local cache and serve from here controlling that from the application itself and not from the server.
 It uses to have a big and good impact on server performance.